MiniXC/alignments/README.md

 - Symlinks audio files rather than copying them for alignment.
 - Adds OOV words to Lexicon.
 - Easily add your own dataset by extending ``AlignmentsDataset`` class and just implementing one method for collecting the transcripts.

+## Planned Features

+The following features are planned in future releases, please feel free to open issues if you have further ideas.

+- [ ] Visualise Alignments in a similar style to [Praat](https://www.fon.hum.uva.nl/praat/)
+- [ ] Integrate with [phones](github.com/MiniXC/phones) to allow automatic conversion to IPA phones